project-a/project-a-jobs/System Administrator @ Project A .md

 * Visa application support and relocation package.

-:pencil2: Do you want to be part of our portfolio company's success story?
+:pencil2: Do you want to be part of our company's success story?

-:pencil2: We are looking forward to your online application here:
+# :pencil2: We are looking forward to your online application here: